ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 The `rest-frontend` has full CMake integration, but does actually only two things:
 - Install (copy) the project files to a target directory.
 - Run `npm install` in this target directory, which does
- - resolve all `npm` dependencies (into the directory `node_modules`).
+ - resolve all `npm` dependencies (into the directory [node_modules](node_modules)).
- - resolve all `bower` dependencies (into the directory `public/vendor/bower_components`).
+ - resolve all `bower` dependencies (into the directory [public/vendor/bower_components](public/vendor/bower_components)).
- - run `grunt full` to compile all application sources (`resources` dir) into working production files (`public` dir).
+ - run `grunt full` to compile all application sources ([resources](resources) dir) into working production files ([public](public) dir).

 ### Installing

 It is not necessary to install anything by hand, CMake does this job already.
-If changes are made to the source files in `resources`, it is sufficient to run `grunt full` to build the application again.
-During development, it can be handy to use `grunt watch` to run a watcher daemon that re-compiles LESS or JS files whenever a change was made in the respective `resource` directory.
+If changes are made to the source files in [resources](resources), it is sufficient to run `grunt full` to build the application again.
+During development, it can be handy to use `grunt watch` to run a watcher daemon that re-compiles LESS or JS files whenever a change was made in the respective [resources](resources) directory.

 ## Run and Configure

 The application allows for some basic configuration.
-Configurable files can be found in `resources/assets/js/config`, although the only file that should require a change under normal circumstances is the `application-config.json` in the root directory.
+Configurable files can be found in [resources/assets/js/config](resources/assets/js/config), although the only file that should require a change under normal circumstances is the [application-config.json](application-config.json) in the root directory.
 It contains the URL to the backend, some URLs for GitHub resources and translation, as well as logger settings.
 Any change of this configuration does require to re-run `grunt full` in order to re-compile the project.

 To run the application, basically two options are available:
-- Use the built-in webserver of `grunt`, which can be configured in the `Gruntfile.js` and run by `grunt server` (in the installation target directory).
+- Use the built-in webserver of `grunt`, which can be configured in the [Gruntfile.js](Gruntfile.js) and run by `grunt server` (in the installation target directory).
 - Use an own webserver to distribute the application.
 In order to do so, first `grunt full` should be run.
-After that, the content of the `public` directory can be copied to any location that suits the needs. `npm` dependencies in the `node_modules` directory and the `resource` directory are only necessary for development, but can be ignored for deployment.
+After that, the content of the [public](public) directory can be copied to any location that suits the needs. `npm` dependencies in the [node_modules](node_modules) directory and the [resources](resources) directory are only necessary for development, but can be ignored for deployment.

 ### application-config.json